Jade Mountain, St. Lucia’s Most Passionate Luxury Resort

 Closest is the Jade Mountain Club on the second highest floor.
 Here, celebrated James Beard Award winner Chef Allen Susser’s “Jade Cuisine” plays the co-starring role with the view.

 Dinner is a tour de force of West Indian flavors like sweet spiny lobster, tamarind, mango, avocado, guava, papaya, coconut, breadfruit, yams, and sweet potatoes swept up in a world-class culinary experience.
-Deserts are handcrafted from estate chocolates organically grown, lovingly processed, and expertly prepared from bean to plate right there on the slopes surrounding Jade Mountain.
+Deserts are handcrafted from estate chocolates organically grown, lovingly processed, and expertly prepared from bean to plate right there on the slopes surrounding the property.
 Vanilla, nutmeg, cinnamon and so much more trace a similar path to your plate.